Feikovandijk/GameBacklog/api/README.md

     ```bash
     WORKER_ID=1 TOTAL_WORKERS=2 npm run refresh-games --prefix api
     ```

-### `npm run sync-games`

-This script performs an initial sync of games from your Steam library into the database.
-It should typically only be run once during the initial setup.

 ### `npm run setup-db`

 Executes a script to set up the necessary collections and indexes in your Appwrite database.
 This is a one-time setup command.